 Fontana Golf Club’s championship course promises an unforgettable golfing experience.
 Situated about 30 kilometers south of Vienna, the golf course is set in a lush natural setting and offers a view of the Schneeberg, the highest mountain in Lower Austria, and the foothills of the Viennese Forest.
 Conceptualized by the well-known Canadian architect Doug Carrick, the layout and design of the golf course provides players with a top-class, international golfing experience that is both challenging and fair.
 The course opened for play in 1996 and, from 2006 to 2009, hosted the European Tour in Austria and has since been considered one of the best golfing locations in Austria and Europe.
 Due to constant improvements and renovation, the Fontana course is expected to become one of the top 10 golf courses in Europe.
 The exciting 18-hole course will challenge players with its numerous bunkers and water hazards, combined with some easier holes to give a satisfying, well-rounded experience.

-St. Pölten Golf Club
+Lengenfeld Golf Club (optional)

 After a leisurely breakfast, you arrive in the Bavarian city of Regensburg, which has one of the most beautiful old towns in Germany.
 This UNESCO World Heritage Site boasts architecture from many centuries, reflective of its varied history.
 The stone bridge, built 1135-1146, the Church of St James, and the Schloss of Thurn and Taxis are a few of the town’s highlights.
-You can take part in an optional walking tour of Regensburg in the morning as well as an optional excursion to Weltenburg Abbey in the afternoon.
+You can take part in an included walking tour of Regensburg in the morning as well as an optional excursion to Weltenburg Abbey in the afternoon.
 In the evening, enjoy the Champions-Cocktail as well as the Award Ceremony with the captain as your ship heads for Passau.

 In the early morning, we reach our final destination – Passau.
 After breakfast, the entire AMADEUS crew bids you farewell and wishes you a safe journey home.
 We hope to welcome you again soon!